mebusy/RL_sutton2019/README.md

 [Part I](book/Part%20I%20Tabular%20Solution%20Methods/Part%20I.pdf)

 The simplest RL forms: the approximate value functions to be represented as *arrays*, or *tables* , and can ofen find *exact solution*, while general RL can only find approximate solutions.

-1. bandit problem
+- bandit problem
     - only a single state
-2. MDP ,  3 fundamental mothods to solve MDP:
+- MDP, 3 fundamental mothods to solve MDP:
     - dynamic programming
         - well developed mathematically
         - but require a complete and accurate model of the environment